markszabo/markszabo.github.io/_posts/2026-01-28-the-garden.md

 ## Final thoughts

 Overall I'm really happy that we went with Palgreen for the garden construction.
 Their support in designing the garden was super helpful and their ideas proving to be very useful.
 They did run into a few weeks delay and didn't communicate it well, but otherwise no complaints.
-I would recommend them to anyone.
+I would recommend them to anyone, so [drop them a message](https://www.palgreen.info/%E8%A4%87%E8%A3%BD-%E6%9D%A5%E5%BA%97%E7%9B%B8%E8%AB%87%E4%BA%88%E7%B4%84) if you are looking for a company like this.